briatte/srqm/Programs/README.md

 ## `burd`

 The series of ten `scheme-burd` files contain reversed versions of the `RdBu` [ColorBrewer](http://colorbrewer2.org/) theme, as well as a replacement for the `s2color` scheme.
 Used to scheme the course plots.
+Some example plots appear on the [course wiki](https://github.com/briatte/srqm/wiki/BuRd).

 ## `properl`